Finding Contexts: Three Approaches

 Oxford Bibliographies Online (key resource)

-OBO entries combine the best features of the annotated bibliography with an authoritative subject encyclopedia in order to help you identify some of the most important and influential scholarship on a broad topic.
+OBO entries are expert-curated and designed to help you identify some of the most important and influential scholarship on a broad topic

 Sample entries relevant to WGS 1274 might include: